benjyongzh/llm-data-analyst/README.md

 ## Features

-- User registration and login with JWT stored in HTTP‑only cookies
+- User registration and login with JWT stored in HTTP‑only cookies; no credentials are kept in `localStorage`
 - Manage and enable/disable database connections
 - Create conversations and retrieve full message history
 - Toggleable sidebar for switching conversations and configuring connections, fetching conversations on mount
+- Optional mock user, conversation, and message data for frontend development
 - <!-- Conversations are summarized after each assistant reply using an LLM to keep context within token limits, and each summary records its last refresh time -->
 - Chat UI built with reusable layout and custom hooks for conversations and messages